 Since starting the label in 2008, he has produced over four-hundred master recordings, sold over a half-a-million digital downloads and streamed fifty (50M) million songs worldwide.
 Triple Pop has digital distribution via The Orchard and Apple Computer for Apple Music/iTunes.

 In 2008, Monte was the first producer to record alt-country pop superstar Kacey Musgraves, who later won the GRAMMY for Album of The Year in 2018.
-One of the tracks, “Apologize” went on to become Mrs. Musgraves #1 most streamed single on Spotify from 2015-2018 with thirty-seven (37M) million streams.
+One of the tracks, “Apologize” went on to become Mrs. Musgraves #1 most streamed single on Spotify with thirty-seven (37M) million streams.
 The single charted in Billboard and was certified Gold by Impala in the EU.